pguardati/tado-thermostat-consumer/README.md

 ## TODO

 ### chore
-- add linters (flake8, pylint, mypy, isort)
+- add linters (black, flake8, pylint, mypy, isort)
 - add test to work on a single file
 - replace set/source/set with dotenv or something like that